 Although Hampshire is a relatively warm, dry and flat county it has a relatively rich

 bryoflora.
-The county supports about 502 recognisable taxa, made up of 125 liverworts, 3 hornworts and 374 mosses.
-Excluding varieties and subspecies, the total of about 482 distinct species amounts to 45% of the British flora of 1069 species, as covered by the 2014 Atlas of British & Irish Bryophytes.
+The county supports at least 492 recognisable taxa, made up of 121 liverworts, 3 hornworts and 368 mosses.
+Excluding subspecies and varieties, the total of about 485 species amounts to 45% of the British flora of 1069 species, as covered by the 2014 Atlas of British & Irish Bryophytes.
 The species richness of the flora is helped especially by the extensive areas of wet heath and bog in the New Forest where several species have been recorded that are more at home in the wetter west and north of Britain, here occurring well outside their main range.
 The New Forest also has the largest population of the British Red Data moss Zygodon forsteri which is epiphytic on old Beech trees.
 Away from the Forest the most important habitat is the Chalk, on which there are at least three quite different communities, including one on warm, exposed substrates with species such as Weissia condensa and Abietinella abietina and another on cooler, higher altitude grassland, notable here for the calcicole liverwort Scapania aspera and nicknamed the

 southern hepatic mat by Francis Rose.
 A small but apparently thriving population of the Red Data liverwort Cephaloziella baumgartneri, a limestone-loving species, was recently discovered on an ancient abbey in the south of the county.
 Other species in Hampshire with significant populations in a Britain and Ireland context include the liverworts Targionia hypophylla and Pallavicinia lyellii, and the mosses Dicranum spurium and Hypnum imponens.